Macro-econ/Lyn-Alden/README.md

 ## Final Thought:
 - Interest rates and the yield curve are critical indicators of economic conditions, and staying informed about their movements helps investors make better decisions.

-# Key Lessons from "The Fraying of the US Global Currency Reserve System"
+# "The Fraying of the US Global Currency Reserve System"

 ## 1. The Decline of the Dollar’s Dominance
 - **Lesson:** The global monetary system, structured around the petrodollar system, is gradually fraying due to structural flaws like persistent U.S. trade deficits and reliance on foreign financing.